 - Monkey Testing

-In Buddy testing, Two members work together on identifying defects in the same module of the application.
-Mostly one member will be from the development team and another member will be from the testing team.
-Buddy testing helps the tester in making better test cases and also helps the development team make the required design changes at the early stages of development.
+Two members work together to identify defects in the same application module in Buddy testing.
+One member will mostly be from the development team and another from the testing team.
+Buddy testing helps the tester make better test cases and also helps the development team make the required design changes at the early stages of development.
 This testing generally happens after the completion of unit testing.

-Buddy Testing is suitable when a tester wants to test some specific aspect of the application, but he/she doesn’t know or understand how can it be tested.
-As testers usually work directly with developers therefore they can ask them about the best way to do it.
+Buddy Testing is suitable when a tester wants to test some specific aspect of the application, but he/she doesn’t know or understand how it can be tested.
+As testers usually work directly with developers, they can ask them about the best way to do it.

-This is a time to ask for the help of your buddy.
-He or she will guide you through his/her testing experience and point out some flaws in the application which can be considered as bugs.
+This is a time to ask for your buddy’s help.
+He or she will guide you through his/her testing experience and point out some flaws in the application that can be considered bugs.

-In the Pair testing, two testers from the testing team are assigned modules, share ideas and work on the same machine to find the defects.
-They basically divide the testing scenarios among themselves and work together.
-The main aim of this type of testing is to cover maximum test scenarios so that the module has complete test coverage.
-Among them, one tester is responsible for executing the testing and another tester will act as a Scribe and will take notes of the findings and documentation.
+In the Pair testing, two testers from the testing team are assigned modules, share ideas, and work on the same machine to find the defects.
+They divide the testing scenarios among themselves and work together.
+This type of testing aims to cover maximum test scenarios so that the module has complete test coverage.
+One tester is responsible for executing the testing; another will act as a scribe and take notes of the findings and documentation.
 The paired testing is a combination of both experienced and inexperienced testers.

-Many times we want to verify that two people are performing the same task on the application and that they are doing it in the correct way.
-Pair Testing is suitable for this because we can compare two tester’s test results to see if both testers reached the same conclusion about certain aspects of application features.
+Many times, we want to verify that two people are performing the same task on the application and that they are doing it in the correct way.
+Pair Testing is suitable for this because we can compare two testers’ test results to see if both testers reached the same conclusion about certain application features.

-Pair testing is also preferred when you want to have bigger coverage of code or understand how can new functionality impact existing features.
-Other than that, pair testing can be very effective in reducing defects because if two people reached different conclusions about certain aspects then it means that functionality is not clear and there must be some kind of defect.
+Pair testing is also preferred when you want to have bigger coverage of code or understand how new functionality can impact existing features.
+Additionally, pair testing can be very effective in reducing defects because if two people reach different conclusions about certain aspects, functionality is unclear.
+There must be some defect.

-Monkey testing is a type of Adhoc testing, where the tester performs the testing of the application or system by giving random inputs and checking the application behavior.
+Monkey testing is a type of Adhoc testing, where the tester tests the application or system by giving random inputs and checking the application behavior.
 The main goal of this type of testing is to break the system.
-Monkey testing helps us to find undiscovered bugs which might not be caught earlier.
+Monkey testing helps us to find undiscovered bugs that might not have been caught earlier.

-We have already discussed “monkey testing” when we were talking about white box software testing technique where a random tester performs a random test.
-But it can also be performed during ad hoc testing where the programmer will try to perform each and every feature that has been implemented in the released product.
-This method is preferred when we want to check how easy or difficult it is for application users to use new features.
+We have already discussed “monkey testing” when discussing the white box software testing technique where a random tester performs a random test.
+But it can also be performed during ad hoc testing, where the programmer will try to perform every feature implemented in the released product.
+This method is preferred to check how easily or difficult application users use new features.

-Monkey Testing can also be done by testers who just try to perform operations that they are not familiar with.
-For example, testers can intentionally use applications in the wrong way or try to find bugs which can be dangerous for users because the application may become unstable and this is why it’s considered an unprofessional approach to software testing.
+Monkey Testing can also be done by testers who try to perform operations that they are not familiar with.
+For example, testers can intentionally use applications incorrectly or try to find bugs that can be dangerous for users because the application may become unstable, so it’s considered an unprofessional approach to software testing.

 Importance of Adhoc testing

-Though Adhoc testing is an unstructured and unplanned form of testing, still there exists a lot of benefits of Adhoc testing.
-Few of the importance of the Adhoc testing are listed below.
+Though Adhoc testing is an unstructured and unplanned form of testing, there are still many benefits.
+A few of the importance of the Adhoc testing are listed below.

-- It can be performed for the project will insufficient or limited software specification or requirements.
+- It can be performed for a project with insufficient or limited software specifications or requirements.

 - Defect catching during Adhoc testing is added to planned test cases.